 Presentation Format: The presentation format is limited to a short abstract presentation of 10 minutes followed by a 10 peer review discussion.
 The presenter is very much welcome to come with a specific question addressing the audience.

-General Theories Systems Theories (GSTs) are needed to unify the systems sciences under common frameworks of description, analysis and explanation, and open up new routes to systems-scientific innovation.
-Current GSTs are still nascent theories, and this SIG provides a venue for developing and discussing ideas, strategies, frameworks, opportunities and challenges relevant to research towards developing and applying GSTs.
+General Systems Theories (GSTs) are needed to unify the systems sciences under common frameworks of description, analysis and explanation, and open up new routes to systems-scientific innovation.
+Current GSTs are still nascent, and this SIG provides a venue for developing and discussing ideas, strategies, frameworks, opportunities and challenges relevant to research towards developing and applying GSTs.

-More generally, we also invite papers and presentations on the traditional challenges of research towards mature General Systems Theories, and related work, including such topics as:
+We invite papers and presentations on research towards more mature General Systems Theories, and related work, including such topics as:

 Presentation Format: 20 min presentation + 10 Q&A